acrophase/Sleep_Staging_KD/README.md

   python test.py --model_type <"model type"> --test_ckpt <"Path to checkpoint>
 ```
 Other arguments can be used for training and testing as per requirements

+## Reproducing experiments
+Checkpoints to reproduce the test results can be found in [this link](https://drive.google.com/drive/folders/1Vy_ieBrNydkJ-s20Xg79gpWjVsJzxk8y?usp=sharing)

 ## Directory Map